loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 batchTimeoutMs|60000|Max time in milliseconds to keep a batch before sending it to Loki, even if max items/bytes limits for this batch are not reached sendQueueMaxBytes|41943040|Max number of bytes to keep in the send queue.
 When the queue is full, incoming log events are dropped maxRetries|2|Max number of attempts to send a batch to Loki before it will be dropped.
 A failed batch send could be retried only in case of ConnectException or 503 status from Loki.
-All other exceptions and 4xx-5xx statuses do not cause a retry in order to avoid duplicates retryTimeoutMs|60000|Time in milliseconds to wait before the next attempt to re-send a failed batch internalQueuesCheckTimeoutMs|25|A timeout for Loki4j threads to sleep if encode or send queues are empty.
+All other exceptions and 4xx-5xx statuses do not cause a retry in order to avoid duplicates retryTimeoutMs|60000|Time in milliseconds to wait before the next attempt to re-send the failed batch internalQueuesCheckTimeoutMs|25|A timeout for Loki4j threads to sleep if encode or send queues are empty.
 Decreasing this value means lower latency at cost of higher CPU usage useDirectBuffers|true|Use off-heap memory for storing intermediate data drainOnStop|true|If true, the appender will try to send all the remaining events on shutdown, so the proper shutdown procedure might take longer.
 Otherwise, the appender will drop the unsent events